-David McPhail has impersonated nuns, politician Roger Douglas, and singer Tina Turner.
-But his take on former prime minister Sir Robert Muldoon has sealed his place in Kiwi popular culture — reducing, in the words of writer Steve Braunias, "the most terrifying man in New Zealand" to a goblin-sized joke.
+David McPhail impersonated nuns, politician Roger Douglas, and singer Tina Turner.
+But it was his take on former prime minister Sir Robert Muldoon that sealed his place in Kiwi popular culture — reducing, in the words of writer Steve Braunias, "the most terrifying man in New Zealand" to a goblin-sized joke.

 McPhail first came to the attention of the Kiwi public with A Week of It, far and away the most successful New Zealand comedy show of the 1970s.
 He and comedic partner-in-crime Jon Gadsby went on to the long-running McPhail and Gadsby and Issues.
 In 2005, McPhail starred as a unenlightened teacher in black comedy Seven Periods with Mr Gormsby.

 A job as a radio reporter soon led him into television; in 1968 he began reporting for regional magazine show Town and Around, before producing the first of many variety shows.
-Later he acted in Roger Simpson docudrama Richard Pearse.
+In 1975 he acted in Roger Simpson docudrama Richard Pearse.
 But comedy was bubbling through.

-Sent to Dunedin to direct a women's magazine show, McPhail was invited to write a bunch of capping revue sketches at short notice.
-In 1976 TV presenter Derek Payne invited him to help out on a New Year's Eve special, then he joined Payne's "bizarre" sketch show Something to Look Forward to.
-McPhail has fond memories of his Dubronski Brothers sketches, which involved two men standing on runways and attempting to jump into aeroplanes as they were about to land.
-As seen in this sketch, the show marked the first time he played Prime Minister Rob Muldoon on-screen.
+Sent to Dunedin to direct a women's magazine show, he was invited to write a bunch of capping revue sketches at short notice.
+In 1976 TV presenter Derek Payne invited McPhail to help out on a New Year's Eve special.
+Next he joined Payne's "bizarre" sketch show Something to Look Forward to.
+McPhail had fond memories of his Dubronski Brothers sketches, which involved men standing on runways and attempting to jump into aeroplanes as they were about to land.
+As seen in this reggae number, the show marked the first time McPhail played Prime Minister Rob Muldoon on-screen.
 After collaborating with Payne, McPhail began injecting comic items into Christchurch magazine show The South Tonight.

 The shift to comedy was sealed after he met former law student Jon Gadsby at a party.
 They talked for hours.
 The evening, wrote McPhail, "would define the next 20 years of my life".
-He found further collaborators in revue group The Merely Players, including actors Annie Whittle and Peter Rowley, and two "rather adventurous lawyers", AK Grant and Chris McVeigh.
+He found further collaborators in revue group The Merely Players, which included actors Annie Whittle and Peter Rowley, plus two "rather adventurous lawyers", AK Grant and Chris McVeigh.

-Aware there'd been little political satire on local television, McPhail proposed a comedy show to his television superiors, but was told he was insane.
+Aware that there'd been little political satire on local television, McPhail proposed a comedy show to his television superiors, only to be accused of insanity.
 New Zealanders, he was informed, "do not have a sense of humour.
 They are very very staunch sensible people ... and they don't like laughing at themselves".
 McPhail had more luck with his idea after the launch of second channel South Pacific Television.

 A Week of It debuted in 1977, with six episodes screening in a graveyard slot at 10 past 10.
 McPhail writes in this piece about the challenges of launching the show, and performing it live.
-Surviving near cancellation, the show was moved in its second season to prime time, where it helped persuade Kiwi audiences that local comedy was not an oxymoron.
+Narrowly surviving cancellation, the show was moved to primetime in its second season, where it helped persuade Kiwi audiences that local comedy was not an oxymoron.
 Shot quickly in rough and ready style, against cardboard sets, it mixed political satire with potshots at Kiwi culture and sport — plus a beloved "Jeez, Wayne" pub sketch, where McPhail played straight man.
 "Although there was a censorship system in place, it was very, very loose."

 As McPhail says in this TV interview, he was given the job of impersonating Rob Muldoon because no one else in the cast looked anything like him.
 McPhail would become iconic for his Muldoon impersonation, which spanned several different shows.
-Long fascinated by his political alter-ego, he later shedded the "crude caricature" of earlier days to write and star in 2003 solo play Muldoon.
+Long fascinated by his political alter ego, he later shed the "crude caricature" of earlier days to write and star in 2003 solo play Muldoon.

 A Week of It won Feltex Awards for Best Entertainment Programme in 1978 and 1980.
 As McPhail recalls in this extended interview, some of his fellow actors expressed disbelief when he took away the Best Actor Award after the show's first season, beating the cast of troubled TV epic The Governor.

 McPhail and Gadsby lasted an impressive eight seasons, despite a controversial debut in 1980.
 Basing each hour-long episode around a single theme was "a fundamental mistake", which was abandoned after the first season.
-He received death threats after the religion episode went to air.
+McPhail got death threats after the religion episode went to air.
 A communion service sketch, where a churchgoer asked if chablis was available, proved one of the most controversial.

-McPhail and Gadsby was given a second series, returning to the "firm ground" of political satire and a shorter running time.
+McPhail and Gadsby got a second season, returning to the "firm ground" of political satire and a shorter running time.
 In 1983 it won a Feltex Award for Best Entertainment Show.
 The show's name stuck because no one could think of anything better.
 In 1998 the pair did a final season under the title McPhail Gadsby.

-The two were foundation shareholders of TV3, and worked behind the scenes to help set up the new network.
-In the 90s the duo reteamed for Issues, a skit based comedy series, which weathered a number of variations of channel and title.
-It marked a return to a more ensemble approach, benefiting from a talented cast, including Rawiri Paratene, Rima Te Wiata, Mark Wright and Alison Wall.
+The duo were also foundation shareholders of TV3, working behind the scenes to help set up the new network.
+In the 90s they reteamed for Issues, a skit-based comedy series, which weathered a number of variations of channel and title.
+It marked a return to more of an ensemble approach, with a talent heavy cast that included Rawiri Paratene, Rima Te Wiata, Mark Wright and Alison Wall.
 En route, McPhail was assigned the title of creative producer/director, giving him a bigger hand in writing and performing decisions.

 With Letter to Blanchy in 1994, the McPhail/Gadsby/Grant trio left the skit format behind.
-McPhail plays a straight-laced accountant caught up in Barry Crump-style mishaps with two down to earth mates (Gadsby and longtime offsider Peter Rowley).
+McPhail plays a straight-laced accountant caught up in Barry Crump-style mishaps with two down-to-earth mates (Gadsby and longtime offsider Peter Rowley).
 In McPhail's words, the characters "hit water mains with pick axes, chased crazed heifers through crashing glass houses and left a trail of holes across the landscape through the ill-advised use of gelignite".
-The show won keen audiences despite a "roller coaster" ride of rejections, some rocky scheduling and TV3's bankruptcy.
+The show won keen audiences despite a "roller coaster" ride of rejections, some rocky scheduling and the bankruptcy of TV3.
 In the same period he took a straight role as finance minister Roger Douglas in miniseries Fallout.

 A successful Letter To Blanchy play toured in 2008, based on an award-winning episode of the show.

-In 2006 McPhail played a judge in acclaimed mockumentary The Waimate Conspiracy; in 2009 he acted in follow-up No Petrol, No Diesel!.
-They are among his only big screen roles to date.
+In 2006 McPhail played a judge in acclaimed mockumentary The Waimate Conspiracy In 2009 he acted in follow-up No Petrol, No Diesel!.
 In the same period he donned lycra and baggy Y-fronts for kids comedy The Amazing Extraordinary Friends, playing grumpy superhero the Green Termite.
 McPhail's son Matt was the show's director and co-writer.
-McPhail senior's own directing career includes Pio Terei's 2000 comedy show The Life and Times of Te Tutu (about a 19th century Māori chief).
+McPhail senior's own directing career included Pio Terei's 2000 comedy show The Life and Times of Te Tutu (about a 19th century Māori chief).